IBzerbasteln/obsidian-for-research/README.md

 Users should start from `Getting started with Obsidian.md` and complete the tasks of the core programme in the indicated order.
 Afterwards, the tasks of the optional programme can be completed in an order of the user's choice.

 ## Changelog
+- **v.0.1.1 (2025-05-14)**: Minor clarifications based on insights from the first in-person workshop.
 - **v0.1 (2025-04-23):** First draft finished to be used at in-person workshop in Maastricht.

 ## Roadmap